Privacy Policy

 Contact

-For questions or to exercise your rights, contact:
+For questions about this policy or to exercise your rights, please contact:

-We do not share your details with any external organisation for their own independent purposes.
-We only share personal data with our sub-contractors and processors where necessary to provide our services and communications, or with vendors involved in supported platforms where necessary to support or troubleshoot our services, each under appropriate contractual and confidentiality terms.
+We do not share your personal details with any external organisation for their own independent purposes.
+We only share personal data with our sub-contractors and processors where necessary to provide our services and communications, or with vendors involved in supported platforms where necessary to support or troubleshoot our services.
+All such sharing is governed by appropriate contractual and confidentiality terms.